psipred/psipred_react/README.md

 # TODO

 1. Move tooltip strings to the top level state and replace them with this.props references in `mainform.js` AND `results.js`
-2. Add proper names for each algorithm to top level state and replace all refs to these across the site
+2. Add proper names for each algorithm to top level state and replace all refs to these across the site.
 3. move dmp, dompred, bioserf alerts to single master function out of `mainform.js` and `results.js`
 4. Each component class gets its own file?
+5. `seq_job_list` and `struct_job_list` in `checkform.js` could inherit these lists from the global state set in index.js